 - Conduct interviews and focus groups in Doha and Delhi.

 - Assist in analysis and writing-up of research findings.

 - Prepare all project outcome documents.

-- Function as a communication conduit and first point of contact between the LPI, Co-LPI, PIs and other SFSQ research and administrative personnel and manage continuous follow-up on all administrative aspects of the project's workflow.
+- Function as a communication conduit and first point of contact between the LPI, Co-LPI, PIs and other SFS Qatar research and administrative personnel and managing continuous follow up on all administrative aspects of the project's workflow.

-Hiring will be done through Human Resources at Georgetown University School of Foreign Service in Qatar (SFSQ); Georgetown University SFSQ is an Equal Opportunity Employer.
+Hiring will be done through Human Resources at Georgetown University School of Foreign Service in Qatar (GU SFS-Q).
+Georgetown University SFS-Q is an Equal Opportunity Employer.

 In order to be considered for this position, please click on this link, in order to submit your CV and cover letter.

 Any questions regarding the position can be addressed to Dr. Shana Cohen at firstname.lastname@example.org.